AnnaZeng22/sentence-parsing-CKY-vs-HMM/README.md

 # Approaches
 We construct CKY and HMM algorithms through Python.
 CKY is a parsing algorithm takes a sequence and a context-free grammar in Chomsky Normal Form, determines whether it can be parsed into a sentence, and goes probabilistic by multiplying probabilities of sentence components.
-HMM uses the part-ofspeech tagged sentences from a usage-based corpus to estimate its parameters, thus calculating the probabilities of success in sentence parsing.
+HMM uses the part-of-speech tagged sentences from a usage-based corpus to estimate its parameters, thus calculating the probabilities of success in sentence parsing.

 # Findings